mtitus83/MMM-affirmations/README.md

 # MMM-affirmations

-This is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/) project that displays random affirmations from the [Affirmations API](https://www.affirmations.dev/).
+This is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/) project that displays random affirmations from a local text file.
+It includes over 100 positive affirmations to brighten your day.

 ## AI Disclaimer